 If you’re looking for the best places to eat in New Orleans, we have you covered.
 No matter what you’re in the mood for, we have gone through and developed a list of 32 of the best restaurants in New Orleans across a range of dining options to help you decide which one to pick.

 Table of Contents

 We will start our list off with the top fancy restaurants in New Orleans for fine dining.
 If you’re looking for a romantic atmosphere with wonderful food, we highly recommend these restaurants to you.

 Known as one of the best French Creole restaurants in New Orleans, Criollo Restaurant is a blend of culinary traditions mixed with contemporary tastes.
 Enjoy their seasonal menu in an open dining area or one of their two private dining areas.
 If you want to try turtle soup, this is a great place for this.

 With a $31-$50 price range, this blend of multiple cultures in one dining experience can be found on 214 Royal Street.

 The Well-Crafted Restaurant Rebirth

-With a contemporary creole cuisine style deeply rooted in Cajun cuisine, Restaurant Rebirth offers an inviting atmosphere with exemplary service.
+With a contemporary French creole cuisine style deeply rooted in Cajun cuisine, Restaurant Rebirth offers an inviting atmosphere with exemplary service.

 We highly recommend enjoying one of their $19-$43 priced dinners at 857 Fulton St.